Sukat · HEIC to PNG

 PNG is the right output when JPG's lossy compression would damage the result.
 Common scenarios:

-- Documentation and tutorials where you need pixel-perfect screenshots from an iPhone for a Notion doc, GitHub README, or knowledge-base article.
+• Documentation and tutorials where you need pixel-perfect iPhone screenshots for a Notion doc, GitHub README, or knowledge-base article.

 Why Sukat

-Privacy by default.
 The whole conversion runs in your browser using the Canvas API and a client-side HEIC decoder.
 Your photo never reaches a server.
 No account, no email, no upload.
-You can verify by going offline before clicking Convert — it still works.
+Verify by going offline before clicking Convert — it still works.

-Resize at conversion.
-Set Target Width and Sukat resamples during conversion — useful when the iPhone original is 4032 × 3024 and you only need a 1024 × 768 web screenshot.
-Saves having to convert and then resize separately.
+Set Target Width and Sukat resamples during conversion — useful when the iPhone original is 4032×3024 and you only need a 1024×768 web screenshot.
+Saves converting and then resizing separately.

 FAQ